ananya-agarwal/Automated-Cyberbullying-Detection-System/README.md

-# Automated_cyberbullying_detection
+# Automated Cyberbullying Detection System

 Created Discord bot and Machine Learning model which will analyse text in discord channels and flag them based on Cyberbullying using Python.
 Libraries used: spacy, NLTK, scikit-learn, TensorFlow, Keras, NumPy etc.

 The final execution of the project will have the following outcomes:
 • A ML model which will reliably detect any cyberbullying activity over textual